Lucaas27/jobs-browser/server/README.md

 - User CRUD
   - Admin only
 - Users can only be made admin by updating the database field manually
+- Users can bookmark or save job listings that they are interested in for later viewing.
+  - Authenticated user only
+  - Must have the role "user" (not employer)
+- Display a history of job listings that the user has applied for, along with the current status of their applications.
+- Integrate a messaging system that allows users to communicate with each other, such as sending direct messages or inquiries about job opportunities.

 ## Security